IACR/latex-submit/README.md

 issue, it must be recompiled to make sure that the PDF contains the correct issue number.

+Papers are assigned a `paperno` within the issue that indicates their order within the issue.
+This will influence the order in which the papers appear in the table of contents, and may also provide the final URL for the paper.
+Prior to publishing the issue, the papers can be re-ordered in the administrative interface.
+Once the issue is published, the `paperno` is fixed and may not be changed because it becomes part of the archived contents.

 When an issue is published, it takes all of the papers in the issue and sets their status to `PaperStatusEnum.PUBLISHED`, exports them to the journal site, and sets the `published` date on the issue.
 If a paper is submitted to this issue after the issue has been published, then the paper is automatically unassigned.

+There is some doubt about whether the papers in an issue have a prescribed order.
+For now we assume that the editor decides this as the issue is published, and a paper therefore gets a paper number starting with 1 for that issue.

 ## Export to the journal site